openturns/openturns/python/doc/theory/reliability_sensitivity/low_discrepancy_sequence.rst

    rule.

--  If the points are chosen to be randomly distributed, this is the Monte Carlo method: – see page .
+-  If the points are chosen to be randomly distributed, this is the Monte Carlo method.

--  If the points are chosen as elements of a low-discrepancy sequence, this is the quasi-Monte Carlo method: – see page .
+-  If the points are chosen as elements of a low-discrepancy sequence, this is the quasi-Monte Carlo method.

 The **discrepancy** of a set :math:`P = \{x_1, \hdots, x_N\}` is
 defined, using Niederreiter’s notation, as